open/close all folders

 - Jota's Phosphoratorium: Jota's Attack Drones converge together to form a BFS.
 He slashes his sword and fired a Sword Beam that travels across the screen.
 Jota himself then charges at Gunvolt.

-- Zonda's Doppler Desire: The details are sketchy, but presumably Zonda creates copies of himself and proceeds to charge forward, not being able to be hit because the Dopplegangers are used as a shield.
-Sketchy, because we only see Copen use it.
+- Zonda's Doppler Desire: Presumably, Zonda creates copies of themself and proceeds to charge forward, not being able to be hit because the Dopplegangers are used as a shield.
+However, we only see Copen use it.